 Pennsylvania Criminal Statute of Limitations Laws

-Pennsylvania's criminal statute of limitations sets limits for how long a prosecutor may wait to file formal criminal charges.
-There is no time limit to bring charges for serious crimes such as murder, but lesser offense have between a 2- and 12-year statute of limitations, depending on the specific offense.
+Pennsylvania's criminal code, like statute of limitations laws in other states, sets limits for how long a prosecutor may wait to file formal criminal charges.
+There is no time limit to bring charges for serious crimes such as murder, but lesser offenses have between a 2- and 12-year statute of limitations, depending on the specific offense.
 The deadline for filing misdemeanor charges, for instance, is 2 years.
-The statute of limitations for official misconduct (i.e. a politician or someone in public office) is 8 years.
+The statute of limitations for official misconduct (i.e. a politician or someone in public office) is between 5 and 8 years.

-The following chart provides the basics of Florida criminal statute of limitations law.
-See Details on State Criminal Statute of Limitations for more general information.
+The following chart provides the basics of Pennsylvania criminal statute of limitations law.

 |Definition||The criminal statute of limitations is a time limit the state has for prosecuting a crime.
 Under Pennsylvania law, the statute of limitations depends on the severity of the crime you face, ranging from two years to no limit.|